robmcvey/cakephp-paypal/README.md

-# Paypal Utility for CakePHP 2.3.x
+# Paypal Plugin for CakePHP 2.x

-A utility class to interact with Paypal's "classic" and new REST APIs.
+A CakePHP plugin to interact with Paypal's "classic" and new REST APIs.

 ### Requirements

-* CakePHP 2.3.x
+* CakePHP 2.x
 * A PayPal Website Payments Pro account

 ### Installation